-- Estimates suggest that training a GPT-3 model with 175 billion parameters consumes nearly 1,300 MWh of electricity, roughly the same amount of power consumed by 130 US homes in a year.12 - Moving to the next model size up, GPT-4, with 1.76 trillion parameters, power consumption of training is estimated at between 51,772 and 62,319 MWh - enough to power 5,000 US homes for a year (at a conservative estimate).13 where the model is deployed.
+- Estimates suggest that training a GPT-3 model with 175 billion parameters consumes nearly 1,300 MWh of electricity, roughly the same amount of power consumed by 130 US homes in a year. - Moving to the next model size up, GPT-4, with 1.76 trillion parameters, power consumption of training is estimated at between 51,772 and 62,319 MWh - enough to power 5,000 US homes for a year (at a conservative estimate).

+Following the training process (a one-time event in the model's lifecycle) is the inferencing phase - essentially where the model is deployed.
 This demands as much or more energy than the training phase, with the energy requirement for inferencing expected to increase exponentially as higher numbers of people become regular users of Gen Al. As per estimates, 60% of Google's machine learning (ML) energy use in 2022 went to inference, with the remaining 40% to training.
 According to the International Energy Agency (IEA), just a single query on ChatGPT consumes 2.9 watt-hours of electricity - almost ten times what a Google search requires.
 If we assume around 9 billion daily searches (the estimated total daily searches conducted on Google), running these searches on ChatGPT would require an additional 10 terawatt-hours of electricity annually.
 This is equivalent to the annual electricity consumption of 1.5 million EU citizens.